AeroWidescreen/NFSCHDReflections/README.md

 - ResolutionX : Controls the horizontal resolution of reflections.
 - ResolutionY : Controls the vertical resolution of reflections.
 - HDReflections : Reflection resolution will be increased based on the values set.
-- ImproveReflectionLOD : Increases the level of detail, but may cause objects to disappear.
+- ImproveReflectionLOD : Increases the level of detail used in reflections.
 - PseudoXbox360Reflections : Fakes the look of Xbox 360 vehicle reflections by making the road textures invisible.
 - ReflectionBlurStrength : Controls the amount of blur used for road reflections and increases its resolution.